reymaktoufi/Reyhaneh-Maktoufi/index.md

 ### EDUCATION

-**Northwestern University**, Evanston, IL - PhD September  2015 - Present
+**Northwestern University**, Evanston, IL - PhD<br>
+September  2015 - Present<br>
-Media, Technology, and Society
+Media, Technology, and Society<br>

-**University of Sussex**, Brighton, UK - MSc
+**University of Sussex**, Brighton, UK - MSc <br>
-September 2011 - September 2012
+September 2011 - September 2012<br>
-Health Psychology
+Health Psychology<br>

-**Tehran University**, Tehran, Iran - BSc
+**Tehran University**, Tehran, Iran - BSc<br>
-September 2006 - September 2010
+September 2006 - September 2010<br>
-Physiotherapy
+Physiotherapy<br>

 ### Publication and Presentation

 -Maktoufi, R. (2016).
 Popular Culture’s Application in Science Communication at the Adler Planetarium.
-Presentation for Midwestern Popular Culture Association.
+Presentation for Midwestern Popular Culture Association.<br>

 -Maktoufi, R., Ghotbi, N., & Ansari, N. N. (2016).
 The Effects of Listening to Persian Music on the Hand Dexterity and Depression in a Patient with Stroke: A Case Report.
-Journal of Rehabilitation Sciences and Research, 2(3), 68-70.
+Journal of Rehabilitation Sciences and Research, 2(3), 68-70.<br>

 -Maktoufi, R. Foong, E. (2016).
 The Effect of Message Framing on Intention to Engage in Science Communication.
-CSCW 2016 workshop Designing Online Experiments.
+CSCW 2016 workshop Designing Online Experiments.<br>

 ### Research Experience